open-contracting/infrastructure/docs/guidance/contracts-to-projects.md

 When there is evidence that a project has reached completion, it is important to further update the **project-level disclosure**.

 If the OCDS data includes implementation data, including transactions or final spending information, then it may be possible to compare the total sum of all contract spending against the original anticipated contract spend, and overall project budget.
 It may also be possible to compare final contract delivery dates with originally planned dates.
-This can be used to identify possible variations that are in need to explanation.
+This can be used to identify possible modifications that are in need to explanation.

 In other cases, you may need to identify other data sources (such as treasury or public spending data) that you can draw upon to check whether a project spend was as anticipated or not.